rust-lang/rfcs/text/3503-frontmatter.md

   - Visual clutter (where clutter is overwhelming already in Rust)
 - New style of structured comment for the ecosystem to support with potential compatibility issues, likely requiring a new edition
-- Assuming it can't be parsed with `syn` and either we need to write a sufficiently compatible comment parser or pull in a much larger rust parser to extract and update comments.
-  - Like with doc comments, this should map to an attribute and then we'd just start the MVP with that attribute

 ### Alternative 6: Macro